keezen/OpenSophia/README.md

 # OpenTutor
-AI Education Agent for tutoring and learning, suitable for any subject.
+An open-source AI Agent for Education and Learning, which features personalized and heuristic (Socratic) tutoring.